eventum/eventum/docs/wiki/System-Admin/Installation-notes-for-NetWare.md

 1. NetWare 6.5 with Service Pack4a installs PHP 5.0.4.
 I downgraded it to 4.2.4 from <http://developer.novell.com/wiki/index.php/Php>.
 2. Installed the GD extension from <http://developer.novell.com/wiki/index.php/Php_gd>
-3. Added the line, extension=php_gd.nlm, to the NetWare Extentions section of PHP.INI.
+3. Added the line, extension=php_gd.nlm, to the NetWare Extensions section of PHP.INI.
 4. In the PHP.INI file, commented out the, Open basedir=".;sys:\\tmp", line.
 5. Changed the following code in the setup/config.inc.php...